 - Suspension Period Ends 20 school days later: Wednesday, May 20, 2026 (the May 18 holiday is not included but PA days are included in the 20 days)

-- Suspension Period Ends 20 school days later: Thursday, March 23, 2025 (Good Friday and Easter Monday are not included in the 20 days)
+- Suspension Period Ends 20 school days later: Wednesday, May 27, 2026 (the May 18 holiday is not included but PA days are included in the 20 days)

 - Exemptions: Under the Immunization of School Pupils Act (ISPA) your child can be exempted from immunization for medical reasons or due to conscience or religious belief.